DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 3. The hero uses cunning or divine assistance to defeat superior physical power
 4. The victory represents the triumph of the new order over the old
 5. The hero is celebrated as a savior of humanity

+> Interpretive Lens: In the Gaia-Resonance framework, the “serpent” is not chaos but Earth’s own telluric current—the kundalini of the planet flowing through the ley network.
+Dragon-slaying epics celebrate the suppression of that living current and the triumph of a counter-grid of rigid, artificial order.
+The War on Magic was, at its root, a war against Gaian consciousness expressed through human beings.

 These stories weren't preserving ancient wisdom - they were programming humans to celebrate the elimination of their former rulers.